-Example: A model in a unit of Hellblasters uses its For the Chapter! ability after being destroyed, allowing it to shoot one additional time.
-When it does, that model follows the normal attack sequence for its ranged weapons, making attacks and rolling to hit and wound as normal
+Example: A Hellblaster model uses its For the Chapter! ability after being destroyed, allowing it to shoot one additional time.
+When it does, that model follows the normal attack sequence for its ranged weapons, making attacks and rolling to hit and wound as normal.